Picslotoguitar/hello-world/README.md

 # hello-world
 First repository - hopefully it works
-Here I am trying to makw this thing work...
+Here I am trying to make this thing work...
 I guess it did.